 An example of a domain checker is: www.name.com

 If it’s available then buy it straight away so that it doesn’t get snapped up by someone else!
 Either buy the domain name on its own or in conjunction with a web host (we’ll come to this next).
 I bought mine on its own through Google Domains because I didn't know the next steps yet.
-However, my hosting site Bluehost offers a free domain name when you sign up with them!
+However, many hosting sites offers a free domain name when you sign up with them!
 Which of course I didn't know until after I paid for mine (lol).

 IMPORTANT: Also be sure to snatch up the social media handles for that domain name!
 If you're wanting to create brand for yourself, it's super important to keep this streamlined across platforms.
 So I'm @barleyandsage on Instagram, Facebook, Pinterest, and Twitter.
 I don't even use twitter but I created an account under that handle so that I would own it.